 Yet we also feel that it’s important for us to protect our clients from being required to get any “help” they DON’T need, or to be forced into some kind of counseling or program that isn’t the right fit for them.

-So here’s where the rubber meets the road, and I put my money where my mouth is: our practice is largely divided into 2 areas: DUI cases, and license restoration appeals.
+So here’s where the rubber meets the road, and I put my money where my mouth is in this regard: our practice is largely divided into 2 areas: DUI cases, and license restoration appeals.

 No matter you look at this, it is in our best financial interest to be there, waiting, for every 2nd or 3rd offense client to NOT go into sobriety court and then come back later and hire us for a driver’s license restoration appeal.

-Thus, it there would be greater potential profit for us to keep as many people out of sobriety court as possible.
+In other words, there is a far greater potential profit for us to keep as many people out of sobriety court as possible.

 We are here to help our clients, not help our bottom line.